greg-raven/Uncommon-Sense/_posts/2012-11-28-the-average-age-of-the-worlds-greatest.md

 ---
-title: 'The path of civilization'
+title: "The path of civilization"
 layout: post
 categories:
 - history